The STCU Grant Process

 Once the Project Manager has completed the Full Form proposal, the Full Form is sent to the appropriate Host Government by the Project Manager for approval, called "Host Government Concurrence".
 Host Government Concurrence of a Full Form proposal means that the government has approved the proposed research (which involves foreign collaboration) as acceptable and legal to be performed on its territory.
 The designated Host Government Concurrence agencies are usually the Ministry of Science and Education in Ukraine, Department of Science and Technology in Georgia, Azerbaijan Academy of Science, Science and Technology Center in Uzbekistan and Academy of Science of Moldova.
 Completion of Host Government Concurrence the Full Form process generally takes 2 to 3 months.
 However when a Project involves teams from more then one country, Host Government Concurrence is required from each country where project work will occur, and thus the Host Government Concurrence process may take slightly longer.

-Please keep in mind that only countries that have a signed agreement with the STCU can participate and currently these are limited to Azerbaijan, Georgia, Moldova, Ukraine and Uzbekistan Joint Projects with the ISTC in Russia are also possible and are explained in another area of the STCU Web Site.
+Please keep in mind that only countries that have a signed agreement with the STCU can participate and currently these are limited to Azerbaijan, Georgia, Moldova, Ukraine and Uzbekistan Joint Projects with the ISTC in Kazakhstan are also possible and are explained in another area of the STCU Web Site.

 When the Host Government approves the Project Proposal, the Host Government will send a Letter of Concurrence to the STCU and an STCU Senior Specialist will develop a "Transmittal Cover Sheet" for Donor Party review.
 The STCU requires that Letters of Collaboration and Support for each Project Proposal be submitted along with the Cover Sheet.